hrldcpr/blog/_drafts/mirror-twins.md

 ---

 $$
-😭|😭
+11|11
 $$

-Was this the only time my mom and brother will be reverse twins?
-In 11 years, both digits will have changed by the same amount, and thus will match again---i.e. 37 and 73 goes to 48 and 84.
-And in fact it happened 11 years ago too, I guess we just didn't notice!
+**If you're reverse twins with someone, then it happens every 11 years.**

+This is because changing a number by 11 changes its tens digit and ones digit by the same amount, so the symmetry remains.

-For them, every pair of reversed ages so far has been:
+For my brother and my mom, every pair of reversed ages so far has been:

 $$
 04 | 40 \\